Vuno: Architecture and churches

 The village has several churches, but they are currently not in use due to the absence of priests.

 One of the churches, located on Jali Beach, dates back to the 14th century and is built in the Venetian style.
-Two other churches, the Church of St Spyridon (Kisha e Shën Spiridhonit) (1778) and the Church of St. Mary (1783), are relatively well-preserved.
+Two other churches, the St. Spyridon's Church (Kisha e Shën Spiridhonit) (1778) and the Church of St. Mary (1783), are relatively well-preserved.

 According to local legend, the inhabitants of the village originally came from the city of Shkodër and moved to Vuno, where they built the Church of St. Mary.
 The church, which was originally Catholic, is still well-preserved and located in a prominent spot in the village known as Scutara.
 The name "Scutara" may reflect the Byzantine military traditions of the Pronoia, which were well known in the area.
 The church was later converted into an Orthodox church.

 Attractions

 During the summer months, the beaches of Vuno and Himarë are the main tourist attractions in the municipality.
 The beach of Jaliskari (or Jali), located between Vuno and Dhërmi, has become a popular summer resort, attracting tourists from around the world.